TheaFrances/Coleoid_genome_topology_2025/2. Interacting gene pair analysis/README.md

 Repeat GFF files were created from RepeatMasker output `.out` files using `rmOutToGFF3.pl` which is documented in the script [`repeats_to_gff.sh`](repeats_to_gff.sh).
 The `rmOutToGFF3.pl` script was obtained from utils folder of RepeatMasker and can be found on the [RepeatMasker GitHub repo](https://github.com/Dfam-consortium/RepeatMasker/blob/master/util/rmOutToGFF3.pl).

-Next, the output gff was converted into bed format:
+Next, the output gff was converted into BED format:

 ```bash
 awk 'BEGIN{OFS="\t"} { if ($3 == "dispersed_repeat") print $1, $4 - 1, $5, $9 }' repeats_eupsc.gff3 > repeats_eupsc.bed
 ```

-Then, the output bed file was sorted for downstream bedtools analyses:
+Then, the output BED file was sorted for downstream bedtools analyses:

 ```bash
 sort -k1,1 -k2,2n repeats_eupsc.bed > repeats_eupsc_sorted.bed